Genomics-HSE/DAIseg.mex/README.md

 and to make observation files __obs.neand.txt__, __obs.eu.txt__, __obs.na.txt__, __obs.yri.txt__ and the file with default parameters and start-end positions __par.file.txt__ (see the File's summary paragraph).

-## Step 2.1 Run DAI.seg without EM algorithm
+## Step 2.0 Run DAI.seg without EM algorithm
 >  python daiseg.mex.py  --EM no --HMM_par par.file.txt  --o output.tracts.txt

 where file par.file.txt was created on the previous Step.

+## Step 3 (optional) Run DAI.seg using EM algorithm

+par.file.txt obtained on the Step 1 could be used as the initial guess for EM algorithm.

+There are two possible options to estimate parameters:

+> python daiseg.mex.py --EM yes --HMM_par par.file.txt --o out.txt

+to obtain estimations only for coalescent times